Palantir Technologies Inc. (PLTR) Shares Down Despite Recent Market Volatility

+Is It Worth Investing in Palantir Technologies Inc. (NYSE: PLTR) Right Now?

-Analysts have varying opinions on the stock, with 3 analysts rating it as a “buy,” 0 as “overweight,” 9 as “hold,” and 5 as “sell.”
+Opinions on the stock are mixed, with 3 analysts rating it as a “buy,” 0 as “overweight,” 10 as “hold,” and 5 as “sell.”

 Will You Miss Out On This Growth Stock Boom?